 In January 2014, she became a Chips Quinn Scholar and interned at Public Opinion as a photographer and multimedia producer for the spring.
 That summer, Noelle was selected to take part in a workshop with renowned photographer Gary Knight VII: A Narrative Passage Through Cambodia.
 It was an intensive immersion workshop in photography where students were placed into a culturally rich environment and taught the skills to identify, research and document meaningful stories.

-Noelle’s photographs have appeared in USA Today, The Global Post, The Arizona Daily Star, Tucson Weekly, The Nogales International, Inside Tucson Business and the Coachella Valley Independent.
+Noelle’s photographs have appeared in USA Today, AP, The Global Post, The Arizona Daily Star, Tucson Weekly, and many other papers.